WesselKroos/youtube-ambilight/README.md

 ## Development
 1. Install [Node (LTS)](https://nodejs.org/en/download/)
+2. In the terminal/commandline enter `npm install`.
-2. In the terminal/commandline enter `npm run build`.
-A `/dist` folder will be generated which is the source of the Chrome extension.
+3. In the terminal/commandline enter `npm run build`.
+A `/dist` folder will be generated which contains all the generated files of the extension.
-3. Add the extension to Chrome:
+4. Add the extension to Chrome:
     1. In Chrome go to the url [chrome://extensions/](chrome://extensions/).
     2. Turn on the `Developer mode` toggle.
     3. Click `Load unpacked` and select the `/dist` folder.
     4. `Ambient light for YouTube™` has been added to the list of extensions.
-4. After you've modified a file in the `/src` folder follow these steps:
+5. After you've modified a file in the `/src` folder follow these steps:
     1. In the terminal/commandline enter `npm run build`
     2. In Chrome go to the url [chrome://extensions/](chrome://extensions/) and click the refresh/update button in the card of the extension.